 End time imagination often combines pessimism with optimism, and artistic renderings of the end time are no exception to this.
 In the Black Hole Sun video everything and everyone is melting and dissolving – but we may find consolation in the fact that all depressing and ugly things are washed away.
 In the film Melancholia earth will perish because of a planetary collision, and the movie shows how people struggle with this absolute finale.
 The main character suffers from a devastating depression but by accepting the inevitable she finds peace.
 Others characters deny or resist the coming disaster – and the viewer of Melancholia is left with a choice.
 In Tarkovsky’s Offret we see the image of another apocalypse: destruction through nuclear weapons, as we experience it through the visions and dreams of Alexander, a retired and disappointed theatre actor.
 Once the manic visions stop, however, Alexander sets out to accomplish what he has promised God in his desparate state of mind if He would avert the apocalypse: sacrificing everything he loves.
 In the morning he puts his house on fire, and – the film almost ends – we are left with the horrifying idea that his six-year old son is still in it.
 The apocalypse did not come, but to fulfill his promise Alexander imposes a tragic catastrophe upon his own life and the ones he loves.
 (But you do not have to worry: the boy was not in the house…)

 Do we, as we grow older, live toward our own apocalypse, gradually projecting it onto the world, as Dutch writer Andreas Burnier suggested?
 ‘Black Hole Sun’ tells us that there is more to it, and, tragically, Chris Cornell’s death does that even more.
 The end always signifies experiences of failure and despair, and the hope for the consolation of destruction.
 The little apocalypses that we have scheduled in our calendars, such as the end of the season, are merely shadows of the existential visions of the latter days in our imaginaries.
 We are happy to announce that the end is near.
-And yet we also need the comforting thought that we can leave a lot of things behind in the undoing that is called summer holiday when part of our social self dies and will never return.
+We need the comforting thought that we can leave things behind in the undoing that is called summer holiday when part of our social self dies and will never return.

 Peter Versteeg is lecturer at the Department of Social and Cultural Anthropology, VU Amsterdam.